Kathryn H. Dennis

 Monique Pitts-Taylor manages the Foundation’s scholarship programs.
 She is the primary contact for students applying for scholarships, high school counselors, and scholarship selection committee members.
 Monique graduated from Southwest High School, and she received a Bachelor’s of Arts Degree in Business Administration with a concentration in Marketing and a Bachelor’s of Arts Dual Degree in Fashion Design & Merchandising from Clark Atlanta University.
 She loves to travel, and she is married to Arnez.

-Darius Maynard manages the Foundation’s competitive grantmaking programs.
-Darius graduated from Westside High School and received a Bachelor of Science Degree in Political Science from the University of West Georgia.
-Darius prides himself on being an active member in his community both civically and philanthropically.
-He currently sits on the board for the Middle Georgia Regional Commission where he serves on the Aging Services Committee.
-He is a member of Alpha Phi Alpha Fraternity, Incorporated where he serves as Treasurer and Scholarship Sub-Committee Co-Chair.
-He has a passion for education and enjoys helping others develop and achieve.
-He considers his family and friends as his greatest blessings and delights in the time that he spends with them.
+Beyond his role at the foundation, Darius is deeply committed to fostering positive social change.
+He is actively involved in the community both civically and philanthropically.
+He was elected by his fellow colleagues to lead the Macon-Bibb County Board of Elections as chair.
+He currently serves on the board for Communities in Schools and the Macon Arts Alliance.
+He is a member of Alpha Phi Alpha Fraternity, Incorporated where he serves as the Immediate Past President of the Epsilon Beta Lambda Chapter.
+Darius has a passion for education and enjoys helping others develop and achieve.
+He counts his family and friends as his greatest blessings and delights in the time that he spends with them.